luamfb/lambda-pong/README.md

 At the very first frame, the first state is obtained with `initState`.
 Then, every frame,

-- the next frame is computed with `nextState`;
+- the next state is computed with `nextState`;

 - it's decided whether to close the window, with `gameOver`'s result;

 - the rectangles given by `getScreenRects` are rendered.

-The game state is simply stored and never parsed in any way.
-Only the lambda calculus functions are required to understand its representation.
+The game state is simply stored and never parsed in any way; only the lambda calculus functions are required to understand its representation.

 However, the results of `gameOver` and `getScreenRects` must be parsed,